NetworkBlockDevice/nbd/doc/proto.md

 than a power of 2.
-For convenience, the server MAY advertise a maximum block size that is larger than the export size, although in that case, the client MUST treat the export size as the effective maximum block size (as further constrained by a non-zero offset).
+For convenience, the server MAY advertise a maximum block size that is larger than the export size, although in that case, the client MUST treat the export size as the effective maximum block size (as further constrained by a nonzero offset).

-Where a transmission request can have a non-zero *offset* and/or *length* (such as `NBD_CMD_READ`, `NBD_CMD_WRITE`, or `NBD_CMD_TRIM`), the client MUST ensure that *offset* and *length* are integer multiples of any advertised minimum block size, and SHOULD use integer
+Where a transmission request can have a nonzero *offset* and/or *length* (such as `NBD_CMD_READ`, `NBD_CMD_WRITE`, or `NBD_CMD_TRIM`), the client MUST ensure that *offset* and *length* are integer multiples of any advertised minimum block size, and SHOULD use integer